Bicycle Accident Lawyers

 • Bikes cannot be ridden through crosswalks, so if a rider wants to use a crosswalk and be treated as a pedestrian, they must dismount and walk their bike across.

-• Most e-bikes are considered the same as regular bicycles, but if the bike is motorized and reaches 28 miles per hour, then it could be considered a vehicle instead.
+• Most e-bikes are considered the same as regular bicycles, but if the bike is motorized and reaches 28 miles per hour, it could be considered a vehicle rather than a bicycle.

 Fault in Bicycle Accidents